 “Tracy, there are kids in the water without rafts.
 You really don’t need the raft,” he said.

-And so, I did for a good long while.
-My mind kept warning me that I was in danger.
-It told me to hold onto the raft for dear life.
+I held onto that raft for a good long while.
+My brain kept warning me I was in danger: Hold on for dear life!
+Don’t let go!

 Every time I think of that story, it cracks me up.
-I’m not sure what was funnier, my drama or the horrified look of embarrassment on my husband’s face.
+I’m not sure what was funnier—my mind drama or the horrified look of embarrassment on my husband’s face.